tejastank/openerp-php-connector/README.md

 XMLRPC Connecotor communicate with OpenERP Server 6 and 7 version both.
 One of tested and well worked PHP Connector.
 AGPL V3

+License: AGPL V3, No exception, by using this lib, you can keep private your code/modules.

 Example
 =======